microsoft/vscode-docs/api/extension-guides/file-icon-theme.md

 DateApproved: 4/8/2020

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide to creating Icon Theme in Visual Studio Code
+MetaDescription: A guide to creating File Icon Theme in Visual Studio Code
 ---

 # File Icon Theme